 NEO stakers can expect an annual return between 4-6%.
 For a more accurate earnings estimate, see the NEO staking calculator.

-Pundi X believes cryptocurrency adoption is stymied by a categorical complexity in exchange perceived by the average would-be user.
+Pundi X is a lesser known coin but due to its good staking design it is also deservedly on our list of best staking coins.
+It believes cryptocurrency adoption is stymied by a categorical complexity in exchange perceied by the average would-be user.
 Point-of-sale terminals coupled with a mobile application and smart card are Pundi X’s solution to more rapid cryptocurrency adoption.

 This end-to-end system is also open source, something the team believes to be an important feature for any project building in the cryptocurrency space.
 Pundi X initially plans to distribute merchant hardware to a select demographic for free.
 Pundi X’s bundle of products (e.g. point-of-sale devices, bank cards, etc.) plan to be gradually announced and sold to merchants and consumers.